Category: Education

 There’s personal satisfaction, of course, in realising they retain the knowledge, but also a sense that they will go into high school with these important skills and an ability to think with flexibility that they might not get in any other part of their learning.
 What a fabulous note with which to end my time with them!

-Reflecting on the ethics year that’s been
+Reflecting on my seventh ethics year

 How to better regulate playground and future global tensions?
 Have children take ethics, says experienced volunteer Katie Rockliff.